Whimsy Stick

 Pick the right pole.

 A flirt pole that breaks mid-introduction creates a negative first association.
-So the Whimsy Stick Rugged XL is trainer-designed and built to survive every session from #1 to #1000.
+The Whimsy Stick is trainer-designed and built to survive every session from #1 to #1000.
 30-day money-back guarantee.

 0